Mirror Play for Babies and Toddlers: A Complete Step-by-Step Guide

 How Often Should I Encourage Mirror Play With My Child?

-You should encourage mirror play with your child daily, ideally for short sessions.
-This fun activity boosts their self-awareness and motor skills while fostering creativity.
-Make it a regular part of your playtime routine!
+Daily is ideal, especially in short sessions.
+This fun activity builds self-awareness and motor skills while encouraging creativity.
+Making it a regular part of your playtime routine helps the benefits compound over time.

 Can Mirror Play Benefit Older Children as Well?